Cohomological Twisting of 2-Linearization and Extended TQFT: Example Calculations

-It was established by Turaev \cite{turaev-MTC} that a (2+1)-dimensional TQFT is determined by a modular tensor category (MTC) $\catname{C}$ (i.e. monoidal category with a modular structure).
-In the framework we have been describing, $\catname{C} = Z_G(S^1)$ is the 2-vector space for the circle, with monoidal structure given by $\FV(Y) : \catname{C} \otimes \catname{C} \ra \catname{C}$.
-This category has a finite set of generators (the number of generators is the ``rank'' of the MTC), and the monoidal structure is determined by the matrices representing $\FV(Y)$.
-In the case where $G$ is abelian, this matrix is easy to describe: $\mathbb{C}$ is of rank $| G |^2$, and the multiplication structure is quite simple.

-The main point is that if $G$ is abelian group, each $g \in G$ is in a separate conjugacy class.
-Moreover, the irreducible representations of $G$ are 1-dimensional, and form $\hat{G}$, the character group of $G$, and in the abelian case $\hat{G} \cong G$.
+Now suppose $G$ is abelian.
+Then each element is in a unique conjugacy class.
+The irreducible representations of $G$ are 1-dimensional, forming $\hat{G}$, the character group of $G$.
+For abelian groups, this is just $\hat{G} \cong G$.
+So the simple representations are labelled by $G \times G$.
+This and general structure theorems for abelian groups make this case simple.